roman-milk/roman-milk.github.io/puppy-girl-the-stray.md

+===

- ****** Puppy Girl: The Stray ****** byTx_Tall_Tales© Hunter looked down at the poor creature.
+Hunter looked down at the poor creature.
 She was a brave little thing.
 That had to hurt.
 She hardly whined at all.
 He started at her neck, washing her as gently as he could, cleaning off the sand, salt and dirt.
 She smelled bad, stinking up his house.
 This would help.

  She would make the occasional groan or whimper when he hit the worst spots, but she didn't complain.
 He looked at her breasts, big tits, only purpose in life was to snare helpless weak men.
 She was built for temptation.
 He squeezed them roughly and she whimpered, looking up at him piteously.
 He looked down and saw the skin was scraped raw, her nipples bruised.
 Dragging herself across the sand and wood, probably.
 He looked closer and saw another splinter.
 "Stay," he said softly.